Gay Sundance vs. gay boycott? ‘I Love You Phillip Morris’ & ‘La Mission’ among LGBT entries

 Four individuals sign up for a psychological research study only to discover that they are now subjects of a brutal, classified government program.
 Cast: Chloë Sevigny, Peter Stormare, Clea DuVall, Timothy Hutton, Nick Cannon.

 Against the Current / U.S. (Dir./Scr.: Peter Callahan).

 Facing the anniversary of his pregnant wife’s tragic death, 35-year-old Paul Thompson enlists the help of two friends to help him swim the length of the Hudson River.
 Cast: Joseph Fiennes, Justin Kirk, Elizabeth Reaser, Mary Tyler Moore, Michelle Trachtenberg.

-The Anarchist’s Wife (La Mujer del anarquista) / Germany / Spain (Dir.: Marie Noelle & Peter Sehr.
-Scr.: Marie Noelle & Ray Loriga).
+The Anarchist’s Wife (La Mujer del anarquista) / Germany / Spain (Director: Marie Noelle & Peter Sehr.
+Screenplay: Marie Noelle & Ray Loriga).